~ The mystery of evil ~

 integration of the dark side is, to many people in therapy, an insuperable task.

 (outward face), instead.
 Under such circumstances shadow integration is not possible.
 Asper describes their character faults as the “narcissistic shadow”.
-She argues that the condition is not to be confused with the narcissistic personality disorder, which warps a person’s character (cf. Asper, 1993, pp.102; 294).
+She argues that the condition is not to be confused with narcissistic personality disorder, which warps a person’s character (cf. Asper, 1993, pp. 102; 294).

 Those who have taken part in Internet

-forums know that trivial banter, or merely expressing a personal view, can result in
+forums know that trivial banter, or merely expressing a personal view, can lead to

 persecutional behaviour from individuals who seem to suffer from an aggressive

 pathology.
-What has actually been said merely serves as a “hook” for projection, because the strong reactions are unfounded.
+The views that have been expressed merely serve as a “hook” for projection, because the strong reactions are unfounded.
 The projective factor is commonly misunderstood.
-People often regard such matters as “mistakes” or “misunderstandings”,
+People tend to regard such matters as “mistakes” or “misunderstandings”;

-but they are crucial to a class of people who have an infantile problem or whose psychic economy remains at
+but they are crucial to a class of people who have an infantile problem or whose psychic economy is at

-an archaic level.
-I submit that such people remain psychologically at a pagan or pre-Christian level.
+an archaic developmental stage.
+I submit that they remain psychologically at a pagan or pre-Christian stage.
 According to

 Christian faith the Lamb of God takes people’s sins upon himself, carrying